8.3.2. CYP2D6 influences drug degradation and dopamine synthesis¶

 - Noradrenaline (alpha-hydroxyamphetamine, norepinephrine)

-- both are subject to a further metabolism
+- both are subject to further metabolism

 - One study found: